 We opted to restore the entire car for a classic finish.

-We were able to use Classic industries, as they specializes in Auto restoration parts for the muscle cars of Gm , Ford, Mopar.
-They are located in California so it was about 10 days for the parts to come in and we had the complete order in house with no mistakes.
+We were able to use Classic industries, as they specialized in Auto restoration parts for the muscle cars of GM, Ford, and MOPAR.
+They are from California, so it was about 10 days for the parts to come in.
+We had the complete order in house with no mistakes.

-The door rubbers were like new, the nuts and bolts came off with ease – it was like working on a king’s tomb untouched.
-Once all the body work was done this auto restoration preceded into the paint refinish stages: Four coats of brown metallic color applied over the entire body and finally many coats of high solids urethane clear coat.
-The final coats of clear were flat sanded with 2000/3000 grit wets and paper and buffed to a high gloss shine.
+The door rubbers were like new.
+The nuts and bolts came off easily – it was like working on a king’s tomb untouched.
+Once we finished all the bodywork, this auto restoration proceeded into the paint refinish stages: Four coats of brown metallic color applied over the entire body and finally many coats of high solids urethane clear coat.
+The final coats of clear were flat sanded with 2000/3000 grit wet sandpaper and buffed to a high gloss shine.

-If you enjoyed this post about a 1973 Classic Camaro Restoration, please re -tweet, share, and comment.
+If you enjoyed this post about a 1973 Camaro classic car restoration, please retweet, share, and comment.